BNLNPPS/eic-opticks/README.md

 ### Example 4: GPUPhotonSourceMinimal (GPU-Only)

-`GPUPhotonSourceMinimal` is a stripped-down version of `GPUPhotonSource` that runs **only** Opticks GPU simulation.
+`GPUPhotonSourceMinimal` is a stripped-down version of `GPUPhotonSource` that runs **only** eic-opticks GPU simulation.
 All G4 optical photon tracking infrastructure (sensitive detectors, stepping actions, tracking actions) is removed.
 Geant4 is used solely for geometry loading and hosting the event loop.